 Hyde Park offers a peaceful place to relax and people-watch, whilst reclining on one of the deck chairs available to hire or enjoying a bite to eat or a glass of wine at one of its lovely eateries.
 Paddle boating and canoeing prove popular activities during the summer months and the park also hosts a number of live music events throughout the year in addition to Winter Wonderland – London’s premier Christmas Fayre.

 Paddington (zone 1) is connected to central London by Bakerloo, Circle, District and Hammersmith & City lines trains.
 Bayswater underground station also offers Circle & District line services for convenient access into the City and financial districts, whilst Queensway, Lancaster Gate and Marble Arch stations are all situated on the Central line, ideal for access to the vast array of shops surrounding Bond Street and Oxford Circus.

 Paddington Mainline Station, home of the Great Western Railway (aka the ‘Holiday Line’), links central London with the south west of England and provides a large number of National Rail services, with destinations all over the UK.
-The imminent Crossrail (Elizabeth line) development, due for completion in 2018, will offer more direct routes across the capital, stretching as far east as Shenfield and west towards Reading.
+The imminent arrival of the Crossrail (Elizabeth line) development will offer more direct routes across the capital, stretching as far east as Shenfield and west towards Reading.

 The Heathrow Express service from Paddington Station offers fast and convenient access to Heathrow Airport, with journey times of approximately 25 minutes.
 To reach Gatwick, Luton or Stansted airport by public transport would take around 1hr 15 minutes, whereas City Airport is located within 1 hour of Paddington Station.